 The Cité des Fleurs should not be confused with the Cité florale in the 13th arrondissement.

 - The impressionist painter Alfred Sisley lived at number 27 from where he painted Vue de Montmartre, depuis la Cité des Fleurs aux Batignolles in 1869.
-His painting is now displayed at the Grenoble museum.
+His painting is now displayed in a museum in Grenoble.

-- It was also there that were born Catherine Deneuve and Françoise Dorléac, respectively in 1943 and 1942.
+- It was also there that sisters Catherine Deneuve and Françoise Dorléac, were born, respectively in 1943 and 1942.

 The Resistance network in Cité des Fleurs